juxor/afaq/markdown/secI1.md

 rather than leisure time or consumption can be seen in co-operatives under capitalism.
 While lacking bosses may reduce this tendency in a post-capitalist economy, it will not eliminate it.
-This is why many socialists, including anarchists, call the way markets force unwilling members of a co-operatives make such unpleasant decisions a form of "self-exploitation" (although this is somewhat misleading, as there no exploitation in the capitalist sense of owners appropriating unpaid labour).
+This is why many socialists, including anarchists, call the way markets force unwilling members of co-operatives to make such unpleasant decisions a form of "self-exploitation" (although this is somewhat misleading, as there no exploitation in the capitalist sense of owners appropriating unpaid labour).
 For communist-anarchists, a market system